 Visit Fjori Fôra garden, a botanical educational-interactive garden of wild plants on the island of Hvar

 If your journey takes you to the island of Hvar, do not miss visiting the Fjori Fôra garden in the village of Gdinj.
-In cooperation with master of agronomy and garden designer Kristina Lazaneo, Željka and Stjepko Ćurin turned a plot of 2,500 m2 into a functional plant oasis that offers numerous interesting facts about the wild flora of the island of Hvar.
+In cooperation with master of agronomy and garden designer Kristina Lazaneo, Željka and Stjepko Ćurin transformed a plot of 2,500 m2 into a functional plant oasis that offers numerous interesting facts about the island of Hvar’s wild flora.

-The plot of the garden has kept its original form of regular geometric division into smaller fields by old dry walls.
-Such a linear concept was retained even through the creation of today’s appearance of the garden.
-Over 80 different plant species were sorted through the fields into high square wooden beds or were planted directly on the plot.
-Cultivating the wilderness is a long-term process of transferring seeds, cuttings and adult wild plants from different parts of the island of Hvar to the flower beds that adorn 6 fields, and each field and each plant tells its own story.
+The plot of the garden has retained its original form, with regular geometric division into smaller fields defined by old dry walls.
+Such a linear concept was maintained even through the creation of today’s appearance of the garden.
+Over 80 plant species were sorted through the fields and either planted in high square wooden beds or planted directly on the plot.
+Cultivating the wilderness is a long-term process of transferring seeds, cuttings, and adult wild plants from different parts of the island of Hvar to the flower beds that adorn six fields.
+Each field and each plant tells its own story.

 The circular direction of movement through the garden is conceived as a circular flow of vegetation.
 Passing through 6 different fields, you reach the rest area, which is a place for tasting and presentation of Fjori Fôra products, from where you return to the beginning of the plot.
 The plant species that you encounter during the circular walk change in appearance from month to month.
-Every year, the garden rotates its circular course of dynamic presence and absence of certain plant organs and offers the visitor the possibility of visiting throughout the year.
+Every year, the garden rotates through a circular course of the dynamic presence and absence of specific plant organs, allowing the visitor to visit throughout the year.

-Various accompanying elements in the garden, events and workshops, as well as garden tour packages, are educational and interactive in nature.
+Various accompanying elements in the garden, events, and workshops, as well as garden tour packages, are educational and interactive.

 Location of the garden: Gdinj village, Jelsa municipality, Hvar island.